 - Learn C The Hard Way after you're familiar with Python and try learning C and algorithms with my other book.
 Take it slow; C is different but a very good thing to learn.

-Pick one of the above projects, and go through any tutorials and documentation they have.
-As you go through it type in all of the code and make it work.
+Pick one of the above resources, and go through any tutorials and documentation they have.
+As you go through documentation with code in it, type in all of the code and make it work.
 That's how I do it.
 That's how every programmer does it.
 Reading programming documentation is not enough to learn it; you have to do it.
 After you get through the tutorial and any other documentation they have, make something.
 Anything will do, even something someone else has already written.
 Just make something.

 Just understand anything you write will probably suck.
 That's alright though I suck at every programming language I first start using.
 Nobody writes pure perfect gold when they're a beginner, and anyone who tells you they did is a huge liar.